kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

      ```
    * GRANT appropriate rights to users
       ```bash
-      GRANT ALL ON "databse" TO "writeUser"
+      GRANT ALL ON "database" TO "writeUser"
       GRANT READ ON "database" TO "readUser"
       ```
 2. Grafana